mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **PARTY QUESTIONS (Arcturus will answer):**

 **"Where is Prince Aldric now?"**
 > *"Dead.
-King Thandris III quietly executed him in secret, twenty years ago.
+King Aldric III quietly executed him in secret, twenty years ago.
 Made it look like hunting accident.
 The secret died with him—or so the King thought.
 But I saw.
 I remember.
 And now Lord Shadows knows too."*

 **"What do the Components do individually?"**
 > *"The First grants dominion over shadows—control of darkness, summoning shadow creatures, seeing through any shadow anywhere.
 Dangerous, yes, but not world-ending.
-The Second, which sleeps with Dragon Infernalix beneath our feet, grants dominion over fire and awakening—can command dragons, ignite volcanoes, wake ancient things that sleep.
+The Second, hidden in the Keeper vaults near where Dragon Infernalix sleeps beneath our feet, grants dominion over fire and awakening—can command dragons, ignite volcanoes, wake ancient things that sleep.
 The Third, lost beneath the ocean, grants dominion over water and depths.
 Separated, they're weapons of war.
 United, they can shatter continents."*

 **Arcana DC 16:**
 - Each Component is artifact-level powerful